seqcode/multimds/README.md

 Partitioning is used in the structural inference step for greater efficiency and accuracy.
 By default 4 partitions are used.
 This can be controlled with the -N parameter:

-``python relocalization_peaks.py -N 2 GM12878_combined_22_100kb.bed K562_22_100kb.bed``
+``python multimds.py -N 2 GM12878_combined_22_100kb.bed K562_22_100kb.bed``

 ##### Centromere

 Better results are achieved if the chromosome is partitioned at the centromere in the partitioning step.
 The genomic coordinate of the centromere can be entered with the -m parameter

-``python relocalization_peaks.py -m 28000000 GM12878_combined_20_100kb.bed K562_220_100kb.bed``
+``python multimds.py -m 28000000 GM12878_combined_20_100kb.bed K562_220_100kb.bed``

-##### Smoothing parameter

-Relocalization peaks are identified using a wavelet transform and Gaussian hidden markov model.
-The wavelet function is controlled with a smoothing parameter.
-Lower values will lead to more peaks being called.
-By default a parameter of 3 is used.
-This can be used with the -s parameter:
+#### Resolution ratio

+Multimds first infers a global intrachromosomal structure at low resolution, which it uses as a scaffold for high-resolution inference.
+By default a resolution ratio of 10 is used.
+So if your input file is 100-kb resolution, a 1-Mb structure will be used for approximation.
+The resolution ratio can be changed with the l option.

+``python multimds.py -l 20 GM12878_combined_22_10kb.bed``

+The value you choose depends on your tradeoff between speed and accuracy (but must be an integer).
+Lower resolutions (i.e. higher ratios) are faster but less accurate.

+##### Number of threads

+Multimds uses multithreading to achieve greater speed.
+By default, 3 threads are requested, because this is safe for standard 4-core desktop computers.
+However, the number of threads used will never exceed the number of processors or the number of partitions, regardless of what is requested.
+You can change the number of requested threads using -n.

+For example, to run multimds with four threads:

-``python relocalization_peaks.py -s 4 GM12878_combined_22_100kb.bed K562_22_100kb.bed``
+``python multimds.py -n 4 GM12878_combined_22_10kb.bed``

+##### Scaling factor

+The scaling factor a describes the assumed relationship between contact frequencies and physical distances: distance = contact_frequency^(-1/a).
+The default value is 4, based on Wang et al 2016.
+You can change the scaling factor using -a.

+``python multimds.py -a 3 GM12878_combined_22_10kb.bed``

+a can be any value >1, including non-integer.

 ### Output files